robertobastone/FiLS/README.md

 FiLS - FIbonacci List and Sum - is a Python script that can work in the following ways:
 1. prints a list of the first n terms of Fibonacci sequence;
 2. yields the sums of these first n terms;
-3. plots the ratio of adjacent terms.
+3. plots the ratio of adjacent terms;
+4. reproduces the seed pattern of a sunflower.

 # Milestones